A Client Has Two Checking Accounts At Two Different Banks

 • Create a Budget: Based on your income and expenses, create a budget that allocates specific amounts to each category.
 Make sure your expenses don’t exceed your income, and set aside funds for savings and debt repayment.

 • Allocate Funds to Each Account: Determine how much money should be allocated to each checking account based on its purpose.
-For example, your primary account might receive funds for day-to-day expenses, while your secondary account receives funds for savings or specific budget categories.
+As an example, your primary account might receive funds for day-to-day expenses, while your secondary account receives funds for savings or specific budget categories.

 3. Automate Transfers